 Who is a Marketing Kit for?

-Now of course it is an essential part of your strategy when attracting new customers as it gives them a reason to invest in the first place.
 It tells them exactly what your company is about and shows them what you’re capable of producing.

 Digital vs Print Marketing Kit

 As we’ve touched on briefly, there are two types of marketing kits – digital and print.

 At one time, companies would gather lots of printed documents, put them in a folder or binder, and that would be it.